gardener/external-dns-management/README.md

 2. Install the DNS controller manager

     As multiple Gardener DNS controllers can act on the same DNS Hosted Zone concurrently, each instance needs an [owner identifier](#owner-identifiers).
-Therefore choose an identifier sufficiently unique across these instances.
+Therefore, choose an identifier sufficiently unique across these instances.

     Then install the DNS controller manager with